Acacia fimbriata

 Distribution

-Occurs in eastern Australia mainly in coastal and adjacent tableland areas from near Nerriga, New South Wales, N to near Yeppoon, Carnarvon National Park and Ravenshoe, Queensland.
-(1)
+Occurs in eastern Australia mainly in coastal and adjacent tableland areas from near Nerriga, New South Wales, N to near Yeppoon, Carnarvon National Park and Ravenshoe, Queensland (1).
+In the local area occurs mostly along the eastern edge of the [Condamine] catchment and in the Karara and Leyburn areas (2).

 Description

 Classic SE Qld wattle with attractive feathery foliage & yellow pom-pom blossoms.
 Host plant to Tailed Emperor butterfly.
 Seed provides food for birds.
-Fast growing but short-lived.
-(2)
+Fast growing but short-lived (3).

 More information